CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 Setup Tips

-1) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup - This assumes a network cable has been inserted which connects to your router.
-Also, be aware that after a power up, you may have to remove and re-insert the USB cables for the webcam and speakers.
-This seems to be necessary because the Jetson Developer kit seems to forget the USB devices that are already attached to it on power up.
-Re-inserting the USB devices after power up seems to fix this.)
+1) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup) - Be aware that you may have to remove and re-insert the USB cables for the webcam and speakers to work OK after a power up.
+This seems to be necessary because after a power up, the Jetson Developer kit can "forget" what USB devices are already attached to it.
+Removing and re-inserting the USB cable for the affected devices seems to fix this.
+   - Use the Jetson SDK Manager software to flash the NVME drive with Jetson software as per here https://developer.nvidia.com/embedded/learn/jetson-agx-orin-devkit-user-guide/two_ways_to_set_up_software.html
+     - Ubuntu Desktop
+       - Install Ubuntu 20.04 onto desktop with at least 256 G hard drive memory
+       - Download and install SDK manager software from here https://developer.nvidia.com/embedded/downloads#?search=sdk
+     - Jetson Orin Developer kit (start with all USB devices unplugged and no power cable connected)
-   - Remove SD card
+       - Physically remove SD card
-   - Install NVME drive (e.g. Samsung 970 EVO Plus - 1TB)
+       - Physically install NVME drive (e.g. Samsung 970 EVO Plus - 1TB)       -
-   - Use the Jetson SDK Manager software to flash the NVME drive with Jetson software.
-When using the SDK Manager software, insert the USB "C" cable and the Jumper connection first.
-After the Jetson device has been recognised by the SDK manager software, remove the jumper connection straight away.
-Start the flashing and when that initial part has completed and a new window is displayed, remove the USB "C" cable and complete the remaining software installation with a network cable i.e. Use the IP address of the Wifi card/network card (whatever it being used).
+       - Use a female to female dupont lead to short pins 9 and 10 together.
+Pins 9 amd 10 are part of a row of 12 pins that can be seen on the side of the Jetson developer kit.
+       - Attach USB "C" cable to Jetson Orin developer kit and connect to Ubuntu desktop
+       - Attach network cable to Jetson Orin Developer kit and connect to router/network
+       - Attach HDMI cable to Jetson Orin Developer kit and connect to a display
        - Attach USB keyboard and mouse
+       - Attach power cable and power up Jetson Orin (it will boot in recovery mode because pins 9 and 10 are shorted)
+     - Ubuntu Desktop
+       - Execute SDK manager and the Jetson Orin developer kit should be seen - Start the download and flashing process and when prompted, choose "Manual method" and that the "NVME" drive is to be used for installing software.
+Note the user and password you are using.
+       - When the flashing start, wait a few seconds to check that all is progressing OK.
+If it is, remove the dupont lead from pins 9 and 10 because it is now no longer needed.
+If this dupont lead was left connected, it will cause a re-boot problem later on because the Jetson Orin developer kit will always boot in recovery mode.
+Later on in this process, we no longer want the Jetson Orin developer kit to do that, so remove the dupont lead now!
+       - When the first part of initial flashing has completed, another window is displayed - before continuing, do a few things on the Jetson Orin developer kit as below - To find out the IP address
+     - Jetson Orin Developer kit
+       - Remove the USB "C" cable
+       - Log into the Jetson Orin developer kit using the user and password you noted before - and find out its IP address through the network cable
+       - Log out of Jetson Orin Developer kit
+     - Ubuntu Desktop
+       - In the new window, enter the IP address just found and ensure you are using the network "ethernet" option before pressing continue
+       - Wait until process is complete.
+       - Once the flashing is complete, most people no longer need to keep the Ubuntu desktop really.
+     - Jetson Orin Developer kit
+       - Log into the Jetson Orin developer kit using the user and password you noted before
        - Attach USB webcam e.g. Logitech C902
        - Attach USB speakers
+       - Set up Wifi as approrpriate - via a wifi card or dongle and optionally remove the network cable.

 2) INSTALL VSCODE
    - Using a browser, download the Ubuntu ".deb" file for "ARM64" from https://code.visualstudio.com/download